-Using & Configuring the DCS-5300G with a NAT Router
+Configuring a DCS-2000 Behind a NAT Router or Internet Gateway

-D-Link's DCS-5300G is a versatile and cost effective Internet Camera offering both video and audio monitoring.
+D-Link's DCS-2000 is a versatile and cost effective Internet Camera offering both video and audio monitoring.
 It can also serve as a powerful surveillance system in security applications.
-The DCS-5300G can be used with any wired or 802.11b wireless router.
+The DCS-2000 can be used with any wired or wireless router.
 This section explains how to view the camera from either the Internet or from inside your internal network.